Gabrysiewicz/S9_Web-Applications-Security/README.md

 }
 ```

-For an example log_user_activity is called during message activities such as add, update and delete of an message
+For example, `log_user_activity()` is called during message activities such as adding, updating, and deleting a message.
 ```
 // Adding a new message
 if (isset($_POST['add_message'])) {